Looking for a productive strawberry variety with sweet, delicious berries? Time to try Ozark Beauty strawberries!

 Harvesting Ozark Beauty strawberries

-Ozark Beauty strawberries (and everbearing varieties in general) are not as firm as most other varieties of strawberries, so you do have to be careful when picking them.
-They can bruise easily, so when picking make sure to do it carefully.
+Ozark Beauty strawberries (and everbearing varieties in general) are not as firm as most other strawberry varieties, so you have to be careful when picking them.
+They can bruise easily, so when picking, do it carefully.

 The best time to pick strawberries is in the cool morning time when the berries are still cool.
 Make sure not to pick any strawberries with green tips because they are not ripe.